 On this page, we look at how life insurance differs from and works alongside a will for estate planning.
 We also discuss the different options available for estate planning and how they can apply to different situations.

 When most people think of estate planning, a will is the first thing to come to mind.
-A will is a document in which an individual states their plans for distributing assets, both physical and financial, as well as outlining any desires after death.
+A will is a written document; learn more about the will-writing process here, which outlines an individual ‘s their plans for distributing assets, both physical and financial, as well as outlining any desires after death.
 These might include:

 The assets of the estate are put in probate, and they stay there until the estate is handled.
 During this time it is assumed that the individual sold the assets for fair market value, and taxes and fees are calculated appropriately, including:

 These fees can reduce the value of the estate by anywhere from 25 to 50 percent, meaning that half the assets of the estate can end up going to the government.

 There are ways to transfer assets outside of this probate process, effectively bypassing any fees attached to the estate.
 One of these is life insurance.

 While life insurance cannot dictate wishes for much, it does provide an effective way to transfer wealth to a beneficiary without incurring taxes or getting stuck in probate.
 The policy is effective the moment it is purchased, and it lasts either until:

 In all, a life insurance policy is an effective way to balance out any expenses of the estate, cover any existing debt, and provide wealth to heirs.

 You have a few options when looking at life insurance policies, including: